pip-services/pip-services-docs/content/en/toolkit/recipes/rest_service/_index.md

 ---
 type: docs
 no_list: true
-title: "REST Services"
+title: "REST Service"
-linkTitle: "REST Services"
+linkTitle: "REST Service"
 weight: 1
 description: >-
      How to create a simple REST service.